現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer17:

-For changes to your address (or contact details), please contact the Global Business Support (see Question 15) as soon as possible.
-For changes to your business details, please provide an explanation at the time of your progress review meeting during the six-month period.
+For changes to your address (or contact details), please contact the Global Business Support (GBS) as soon as possible.
+For changes to your business details, please provide an explanation at the time of your progress review meeting during the Startup Visa period.

 Answer18:

-Please note that if you are not eligible for the Certificate of Business Startup Activities Confirmation, the reason will not be disclosed.
+Please note that reasons for non-approval will not be disclosed.

 3.How to fill out the New Business Implementation Plan (NBIP) etc.